 - Look for the best carving technique for your project.

 - Gather your tools and materials.
-Make sure the locust wood is of high quality and purchased from a trusted supplier.
+Ensure the locust wood is high quality and purchased from a trusted supplier.

 - Make sure you have the right carving knife.
 It should be sharp, easy to handle, rigid, and comfortable.

 - Practice with scrap wood to master your cuts and shapes.